andersfugmann/amqp-client/README.md

-OCaml client library for amqp
+OCaml client library for RabbitMQ (AMQP 0-9-1)
 =============================

-The idea is to create a simple implementation for OCaml based on XML specification of rabbitmq version 0.9.1 extended.

-The library uses core async.
+This is a RabbitMQ (AMQP 0-9-1 plus RabbitMQ extensions) client that uses core async.

 The library can make use of rabbitmq specific features but the goal is to make use of these features optional.